 One of the best ways to keep your data safe is to encrypt all the important files and folders.
 Microsoft offers a simple tool for this purpose called, EFS (Encrypted File Service).
 The built-in tool from Microsoft is pretty straightforward in its function.
-Within just few clicks, it ensures your files are kept safe in its vault.
-When a folder is encrypted Windows adds a lock icon overlay to the folder icon to identify it as an encrypted folder.
+Within just a few clicks, it ensures your files are kept safe in its vault.
+When a folder is encrypted, Windows adds a lock icon overlay to the folder icon to identify it as an encrypted folder.
 But if you don’t want anyone to know that it is an encrypted folder, you can remove the overlay icon.

 Remove Lock Overlay Icon on Encrypted Files

 The Lock icon means that you have a private item in a non-private directory.
 This indicates that it is a file or folder with special permissions & that the user is restricted from performing some operations on that file or folder.